Where Do I Belong?

 Dump the baggage.
 Admit that just because something horrible happened in the past, it is time to let go of the blame and negative energy to redirect towards the future.

 Have a Plan B, C and D. Don't lock yourself into only one trajectory to feel happy in either of your homes.
 Evaluate and make adjustments if you need to, such as spending less time in one home in favor of the other.
+Downsize your accommodations or time away or take a year off for health, financial or other reasons.

 Seek good self-help books on a range of general topics related to the emotions you're experiencing.
 Libraries are a great place to explore the options before committing to buying anything.
 If it's a great book, buy it and re-read it as needed.